 Use NPCs and Cutscenes to Reveal Stakes

 If the GM thinks they can effectively communicate the stakes in game, then great.
 Films, books, and TV do this all the time.
 Elrond is an allied NPC telling the Fellowship what will happen if they fail.
-Darth Vader is an enemy NPC telling Luke what will happen if he turns.
+Darth Vader is an enemy NPC telling Luke what will happen if he turns to the Dark Side.

 No viable NPC near the party?
 Try cut scenes.
 Returning to Star Wars, the Emperor telling Vader his plans solves this exact problem.
 Give a (very short!) narrative revealing the key information.
 The best thing about the Big Bad monologuing to a NPC prisoner or underling?
 No pesky PCs to interrupt the reveal with an alpha strike…